Trump, Biden vie for votes in battleground Pennsylvania as election nears | Politics

 Record numbers of new U.S. COVID-19 cases in recent days have offered Biden's campaign a chance to remind voters of how Trump and his allies have played down the advice of public health experts to wear masks and observe social-distancing guidelines to battle the pandemic.
 Trump again asserted that his administration was "doing a great job" against the pandemic and that the United States was "absolutely rounding the corner."
 He accused Biden of wanting to return to widespread lockdowns that he said would harm the economy.

 Trump also won cheers from supporters when he touted his nomination of conservative appellate judge Amy Coney Barrett to the Supreme Court "to defend our God-given freedoms."
-The Republican-led Senate confirmed Barrett to the lifetime job on Monday.
+The Republican-led Senate confirmed Barrett to the lifetime job on Monday by 52-48, with all Democrats opposed.
+She was sworn in at an evening ceremony at the White House, meeting Trump's goal of having her in place before the election.

 ALSO READ